Yuko Takeda: Biography, personal life

 She is a fan of the manga artist Mitsuru Yaku, and often draws the character "Otake-san" also in the yonkoma manga.

 Tetsu and Tomo's Tomo Tomoyuki Ishizawa is her classmate from kindergarten to junior high school.

 Theatre director, playwright, and actor Hirohito Gotō is her senior at primary school and middle school.

 In February 2002, she married director and colleague Hiroyoshi Shimizu.
 Also her nephew Seiji Takeda joined as assistant director in 2001 (now her husband's subordinates).

 She is good at palmistry.
 She showed it off at Ana Ban!, called "Odaiba's Mother".

 Her pregnancy turned out on 11 March 2011.
 She entered a prenatal postpartum vacation from October the same year.
 New Weekly Critique On Fuji Television who served as a moderator took the baton to Kikue Nishiyama, and in Moshimo Tours who had served as a narration since 2002, was replaced on 1 October broadcasting by Kanako Yanagihara.
 On the evening of 9 November the same year, she gave birth to a boy who is her first child at a hospital in Tokyo.

-She return to work in April 2013.
+She returned to work in April 2013.
 On the nationwide information programme Ageru TV broadcast from 1 to 27 September, she was in charge of the voice of the program character "Agerun".

 On the 16 March 2017 broadcast of GameCenter CX she announced that she would retire from Fuji Television on 31 March (together, a regular descendant).
 As a free announcer from April, she belong to her affiliated office and works as an individual.